totuni/esp-studio-examplesII/InputStreams/source/README.md

 # Exploring Connectors in Source Windows
 ## Overview

 In SAS Event Stream Processing, connectors that run inside ESP servers and adapters that run inside address spaces are vital.
 They serve as an interface between external data systems and your streaming analytics engine.
 They enable real-time ingestion of data from a wide variety of sources.
-These sources might be sensors through MQTT, logs through Kafka, files on disk, or live video streams over RTSP.
+These sources might be sensors through MQTT, logs through Kafka, files on disk, or live video streams over real-tikme streaming protocal or RTSP.
 <!-- is RTSP real-time streaming protocol? if so, we need to expand the abbreviation -->
 Understanding connectors is important for new users of SAS Event Stream Processing.
 Nearly every real-world application begins with loading data into the system.
 This example project is designed to help new users visualize and explore how SAS Event Stream Processing handles this through a set of connector configurations.
 You can load this project into SAS Event Stream Processing Studio or deploy it directly through XML.